How to Find Your IP Address on Windows 11

 Summary

-Finding your IP address is a quick way to manage your home network.
-You can see your private IP address in the Windows 11 Settings menu or by using the ipconfig command in the Command Prompt.
-For your public IP address, a simple Google search provides the answer in seconds.
-Knowing these addresses helps you fix connection problems and manage your devices.
+Finding your IP address is a simple task that helps you manage your home network.
+You can view your private IP address through the Windows 11 Settings menu or by using the ipconfig command.
+For your public IP address, a quick search on Google provides the information you need.
+Understanding these addresses helps you troubleshoot connection issues and manage your devices more effectively.

 Was this guide helpful?